dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging-2.0.md

 ## Filtering Algorithm

-When creating an `ILogger` to write logs, the framework selects a single rule per provider to apply to the `ILogger`.
+When creating an `ILogger` to log messages, the framework selects a single rule per provider to apply to the `ILogger`.
 All messages written to the `ILogger` are filtered based on these rules.
 The most specific rule for each provider and category pair from the available filter is selected.

 The following algorithm is used to select a rule for a given provider and category: